georgeclaghorn/arroyo/README.md

 bucket = client.buckets.open("my-bucket")
 ```

+### Downloading

-Download an object to disk:
+Download an object to a path on disk:

 ```ruby
 bucket.download("README.md", "/path/to/README.md")